Meet our Board - Kenya

 Victoria Sheppard, Director of Program Management, Co-Founder, Past President

-Since 2006, Victoria has returned to Mathare in 2007, 2010, 2014 and in 2016 to celebrate CMETrust's 10th birthday.
+Since 2006, Victoria has returned to Mathare in 2007, 2010, 2014, 2016 to celebrate CMETrust's 10th birthday, 2018, and 2024.
 Victoria is thrilled to have these opportunities to meet and talk with the scholars, alumni and their families, who are always filled with such gratitude, inspire such hope, and offer such innovative ideas for ways to make our program even better.

 Beth Levander, Secretary